 Don’t Focus On The Dark Zone Until Later

-While the Dark Zone is a tense and fun part of The Division 2, for players just starting out it really isn’t worth it.
+While the Dark Zone is a tense and fun part of The Division 2 that allows for PvE and PvP at the same time, for players just starting out it really isn’t worth it.
 You can find good or even better loot in the main world and through completing missions and projects.
 I recommend doing the tutorial missions for the Dark Zone and for those curious, maybe exploring it a bit, but wait until you are a higher level to dive in.